 There are plenty of instances where we may be able to negotiate a settlement of the tax debt for much less than the full amount.
 This procedure is referred to as an offer in compromise.

-An offer in compromise is literally an offer you make to the IRS to settle your debt for less than what you actually owe.
+An offer in compromise is when you make an offer to the IRS to settle your debt for less than what you actually owe.
 In reviewing your offer, the IRS will consider multiple factors, including the liquidation value of your non-exempt assets and also the excess income you have to pay your existing debt.

 (Here is a brief clip on our offer in compromise representation services.)

 At Huddleston Tax CPAs, our professionals have the expertise to guide you through the offer in compromise process and produce the best possible result.
 Our team has a thorough understanding of how the IRS calculates the value of your tax debt, so we can utilize this understanding to develop the best strategy for you.

 Whether you have a tax lien, an IRS levy in place to collect past tax debt, or are simply struggling to pay off your debt, Huddleston Tax CPAs can help you.
 If you owe upwards of $10,000 to the IRS, we can provide the assistance you need.

 Offers in compromise fall into one of three categories.
 These categories are: